zeon-studio/open-hr/readme.md

 ### 🐞 Reporting Issues

 We use GitHub Issues as the official bug tracker for this Template.
 Please Search [existing issues](https://github.com/zeon-studio/open-hr/issues).
-It’s possible someone has already reported the same problem.
+It's possible someone has already reported the same problem.
 If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/zeon-studio/open-hr/issues).

 ### 📝 License